Ciao! I’m Ermy!

 Let’s see if we have some weird things in common!

-- Before becoming a language teacher I was working as a freelance artist and draw cartoons all day long!
+- Before becoming a language coach I was a freelance artist and I used to draw cartoons all day long!

 - Dessert is my favourite part of a meal – and I never skip it!